3-7 years for Passiflora edulis under commercial cultivation.

 Round or ovoid, 1-1/2 to 3" wide, a smooth, waxy, leathery rind.

-'Frederick' has purple fruit.
-The rind contains aromatic, membranous sacs
+Passiflora edulis has purple fruit.
+The rind contains aromatic, membranous sacs filled with orange-colored,

 'Incense' has flavorful, yellow fruit, edible gelatinous pulp and dark seeds.